FantomJx/TestAgent2/.github/SETUP-README.md

 # Repository Setup Guide

-This guide will walk you through setting up this repository with AI-powered code review workflows, Firebase integration, and Docker-based agent updates.
+This guide will walk you through setting up this repository with AI-powered code review workflows, Firebase integration, and Docker### 4.
+Branch Protection (Optional but Recommended)

+1. Go to Settings → Branches
+2. Add rule for main branch
+3. Enable "Require status checks to pass before merging"
+4. Select the AI code review workflow

+## Testing the Setup

+### 1. Test Docker Image Monitoringnt updates.

 ## Prerequisites